 NOMA was once called Delgado Museum of Art.
 It shared the same benefactor as Delgado Community College.
 Delgado students with an ID can visit NOMA any time on any day for free.
 Check with NOMA about free admission for other local college students.

 The Contemporary Art Center, one of the several museums at the foot of Camp Street in the Warehouse District, offers free entry to Louisiana residents on all Sundays.

 The Ogden Museum of Southern Art, nicknamed "The O," offers free admission to Louisiana residents, who show proof with a valid I.D., every Thursday from 10 a.m. to 5 p.m.
 Children under age 5 get in free on any day.

 The Ogden is also free (except for special events) for University of New Orleans (UNO) Students, Faculty, and Staff (who show a current I.D.)

 The National World War II Museum is one of New Orleans' top attractions.
-It's only fitting that U.S. World War II Veterans now have FREE admittance to The National World War II Museum in New Orleans any time.
+It's only fitting that U.S. World War II Veterans now have free admittance to The National World War II Museum in New Orleans at any time.

 The museum tells the story of the American experience in the war that changed the world, why it was fought, how it was won, and what it means.
 It is a modern, high-tech museum with a 4D cinematic presentation, hands-on exhibits and realistic scenes with actual aircraft, tanks and military equipment of the era.